The eight year three month career of D5122 was spent allocated only to Inverness depot.

 For the locomotive the collision destroyed the No.2 (leading) cab and boiler room.
 The main frames were broken and distorted with the engine & boiler room bulkheads damaged.
 The whole of the driving controls, electrical wiring and fittings in the No 2 cab were destroyed.
 The leading bogie was derailed as was one set of wheels of the diesel multiple unit's trailing bogie.
 Regretably the locomotive driver and his assistant were killed instantly, whilst three passengers were injured on the passenger train.

 Surprisingly the track sustained only minor damage, service over the line was re-established at 2.30pm that day.
-The damaged vehicles were moved to Bonnybridge, remaining there until September 24th, when movement took place to Eastfield.
+The damaged vehicles (fire damaged blue & grey liveried SC79092 and 5122) were moved to Bonnybridge, remaining there until September 24th, when movement took place to Eastfield.
 Withdrawal occurred in September, the locomotive reaching Glasgow Works by October.
 Possibly the transfer of 5318 to Inverness was effected to cover the loss of 5122.

 Page added August 16th 2016